scottrohrig/oh-snap/README.md

 # Oh Snap!

 A photography portfolio site built with React, created using the create-react-app CLI.
-This is a single-page application that uses React state, props, Hooks, and reusable UI components, as well as Jest to test these components.
+This is a single-page application (SPA) that uses React state, props, Hooks, and reusable UI components, as well as Jest to test these components.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).